Junior Ranger Program: Specialty Badges and Patches

 Some parks or groups of parks offer specialty badges or patches and a certificate signed by a ranger.
 For example, select participating parks now offer a Junior Civil War Historian badge for participants who complete three activities—either junior ranger books at three parks or junior ranger books at two parks and one online activity.
 Select participating parks offer a Junior Paleontologist program.
 Some sites also offer additional patches for older participants.
 Organ Pipe Cactus National Monument offers both a Junior Ranger patch and a Desert Ranger patch for older participants.
 Guadalupe Mountains National Park offers a Junior Ranger patch, a Senior Ranger patch and a Wilderness Explorer patch.
 Bandelier National Monument offers four different patches based on age groups.
 The parks either offer different books for different age groups or a single book that requires a different number of activities be completed based on the child's age.
 Often the activities are coded with a visual clue on which activities are appropriate for a particular age group.
-Parks may post their books on line so they can be printed out ahead of time, such as this one from Harper's Ferry National Historic Park.
+Parks may post their books online so they can be printed out ahead of time.